VECTOR CALCULUS - 2021/2

-Students will receive written feedback on two pieces of unassessed coursework.
+Students receive written feedback via a number of marked coursework assignments over an 11 week period.
 Additional verbal feedback will be provided by the lecturer or a tutor at fortnightly seminars.

 - Revisit the geometry of vectors, and curves and surfaces in 2 and 3 dimensions.

 - Introduce students to multivariable calculus in 2 and 3 dimensions, including: